Gubaer/josm-scripting-plugin/docs/v1/handling-layers.md

 # Working with layers

 The global object `josm.layers` represents the current layers in josm.
-The methods and properties of this object are defined in the module <a data-js-object="module:josm/layers">layers</a>
+The methods and properties of this object are defined in the module [josm/layers]{:target="apidoc"}.

 The following scripts prints the names of the currently opened layers: